-LDWF's Artificial Reef Program enhanced the Ship Shoal 26 (the Pickets) reef site using 8,000 tons of limestone.
+LDWF's Artificial Reef Program enhanced the Grand Isle 9 reef (also known as the Sulphur Mine).
+The reef site was enhanced using four hundred and fifty (450) concrete "boxes" that were six feet tall and six feet wide.
+This reef was completed with NRDA Recreational Use funds.
+Ship Shoal 26 (the Pickets) reef site using 8,000 tons of limestone.
 The Grand Isle 9 reef is permitted and under contract.
 Ship Shoal 26 and Grand Isle 9 will be completed using Recreational Use Restoration funding.
-The Program is finalizing the acceptance of four new nearshore reefs: The Ship Shoal 94 and 108 and Vermilion 119 and 124 reefs were deployed with funding from the Artificial Reef Fund.
-Vermilion 119 and 124 were done in partnership with Coastal Conservation Association of Louisiana.
+The Program has finalized the acceptance of four new nearshore reefs: The Ship Shoal 94 and 108 and Vermilion 119 and 124 reefs were deployed with funding from the Artificial Reef Fund.
+Vermilion 119 and 124 were done in partnership with Coastal Conservation Association of Louisiana (CCA).
 The Program reached an agreement with CCA to enhance one existing reef and create two new reefs.